 Of course, SeatSpy is only best for this if it happens to support the specific airline you want.
 As an example of how to make the most of SeatSpy, I recently showed how SeatSpy could be used to find lie-flat United awards to Hawaii.

-If you’re interested in finding non-stop awards on any of the supported airlines (Air France, American Airlines, British Airways, KLM, United Airlines, Virgin Atlantic) then SeatSpy is an incredible tool for that purpose.
+If you’re interested in finding non-stop awards on any of the supported airlines (Air France, American Airlines, British Airways, Etihad, KLM, United Airlines, Virgin Atlantic) then SeatSpy is an incredible tool for that purpose.

 You can read more about SeatSpy here: SeatSpy -An awesome tool for finding non-stop awards.